FerencBuzas/Java/angular3/README.txt

     now renamed all hero to composer,
     renamed contents with the algorythm above.
 - Added Book and Publisher to each place with Composer

+The Web developer page is much better in Chrome than in FireFox.
+Cross... error in Chrome: an extension is available.
+Then: Not authorized
+--> The solution: add @C